MetacityTools/Studio/README.md

 -   [ ] Project export
 -   [ ] Resize guard update graphics (The "Oops" message is pretty lame)
+-   [ ] Transforming original metadata to a table

 ### v0.1.1 - 👨‍💻 In progress